 Concerned parents in Loudoun County, Virginia, were among the first to put the law to work.
 By filing a suit with the Department of Education's Office of Civil Rights more than a decade ago, the parents ensured that no child with diabetes would have to wait for treatment.
 Today, every school with a diabetic student has a trained staff member ready to give shots of insulin or glucagon.

-Things have changed in Dallas, too.
-After a one-and-a-half year legal fight, Ariana Miller now pricks her own finger and tests her own blood sugar whenever she needs to.
-"My daughter's personality, self-assurance, and academic skills have all blossomed," Connie Miller says.
+Things changed in Dallas, too.
+After a one-and-a-half year legal fight, Ariana Miller was allowed to prick her own finger and tests her own blood sugar whenever she needed to.
+"My daughter's personality, self-assurance, and academic skills all blossomed," Connie Miller says.
 "I truly believe it's because she got control back."

 Miller hopes her case can be an inspiration to other parents.
 As a volunteer for Children with Diabetes (www.childrenwithdiabetes.com), she helps parents across the country become advocates for their children.
 Parents who think their children aren't getting the necessary support can visit the Children with Diabetes Web site for help.
 The American Diabetes Association (1-800-DIABETES or www.diabetes.org) is another excellent resource.

 Even with the law and the school staff on her side, it hasn't been easy for Mary Schuh.
 She worries every day that Sarah's blood sugar might drop dangerously low without anyone noticing.